 The Children’s Foundation Regional Small Grants programme supports community projects that benefit children and young people in the North East area, in line with our aims and objectives.
 Grants awarded are up to a maximum of £1,000.

-Since the Regional Grants panel was established, over £283,000 has been awarded to community projects.
-These projects have directly benefitted over 55,411 children and young people across the whole region from Berwick to Teesside, in line with The Children’s Foundation values; to alleviate the negative impact of distress, disadvantage and disability.
+Since the Regional Small Grants panel was established, over £300,753.92 has been awarded to community projects.
+These projects have directly benefitted over 55,411 children and young people across the whole region.
+Grants are allocated in line with The Children’s Foundation values; to alleviate the negative impact of distress, disadvantage and disability.

 A Living Tradition were awarded £580 to deliver the Summer Roma project including hiring a coach for a day trip to South Shields:

 “With a visit to the funfair and the local park, with its delightful miniature railway, the families had plenty of fun… It has also helped to strengthen the vital work of our kavarna or drop-in on Coatsworth Road, which provides a safe place for what is a very marginalised community to come and meet and get support from service providers, which they often badly need.”

 Cheesy Waffles Project – Healthy Grub Club were awarded £1,000.
 The Project encouraged healthy eating through a series of workshops providing information to children and young people with a learning disability.
 The workshops included information on where food comes from, how to produce food and how to make easy, well balanced recipes from scratch: